 Did you know September is supposed to be “Better Breakfast Month?”
 Maybe that’s because kids are back in school.
 They need this “most important meal of the day” to do their best work.
 Unfortunately, my “better breakfast” record this month leaves a lot to be desired.

 That’s because September has been unusually busy for our family.
 In the past four weeks, we’ve traveled coast to coast, dealt with five flat tires on five different cars, and demolished the front end of our truck when we hit a deer at high speed on a dark highway.

-Not only have I been homeschooling my four youngest children, but I’ve started teaching five of my grandchildren a couple of days every week.
+Not only have I been homeschooling my four youngest children, but I’m teaching five of my grandchildren a couple of days every week, as well.
 In addition to lessons, we registered nearly nine dozen craft projects in the creative arts competition at the East Texas State Fair earlier this month.
 We also toured the Texas Broadcast Museum in Kilgore and the DPS Crime Lab in Tyler (both fascinating field trips).

 September has also afforded me the privilege of addressing a hundred or so ladies from a local Variety Club.
 And teaching two classes and leading a women’s group at our weekly homeschool co-op.
 And fielding a slew of interview questions from the senior producer of ABC’s 20/20 for an upcoming special report.

 We need to do better